 Today’s world faces new social and technological challenges.
 Heidelberg Instruments is committed to sustainability and innovation.
 With our three core technologies, we create scalable solutions for our customers.
-Our know-how in technology and applications is also fed by cooperating in competence networks.
-Our customers benefit from this know-how acquired via network memberships in customer-specific solutions.
+Our know-how in technology and applications is also fed by cooperation in competence networks.
+Our customers benefit from the know-how acquired through our network memberships, resulting in customer-specific solutions.

-Heidelberg Instruments is member of the following network organizations:
+Heidelberg Instruments is a member of the following network organizations:

 EPIC (European Photonics Industry Consortium) is the world leading industry association that promotes the sustainable development of organizations working in the field of photonics in Europe.
 EPIC represents over 800 companies and fosters a vibrant photonics ecosystem by maintaining a strong network and acting as a catalyst and facilitator for technological and commercial advancement.